programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 {% include figure.html filename="or-en-text-mining-youtube-comments-8.jpg" alt="Visual description of figure image" caption="Figure 4: Visualization of Wordfish model of all comments" %}

-We remove these three additional stopwords so that the 'center' part of the visualization is of greatest interest.
+For this lesson, we remove these three additional stopwords so that the 'center' part of the visualization is of greatest interest.
 Again, it is the words that project off the sloping sides of a balanced Wordfish feature visualization that are the most descriptive of the primary dimension - those very far down on the vertical axis may be polarizing, but are also very rare, and therefore are unlikely to be as explanatory of that dimension.

 For more on how to interpret Wordfish plots visit our [blog post](https://sites.temple.edu/tudsc/2017/11/09/use-Wordfish-for-ideological-scaling/).